-Measure Details How did you spend your service pupil premium allocation last academic year?
-Funds used to provide free or subsidised educational visits for service pupils Funds identified for wellbeing support through MHWB lead, including resources.
-What was the impact of that spending on service pupil premium eligible pupils?
-Service children are able to access all extra curricular activities, ensuring increased social involvement and improved attitudes to learning.
+Measure Details How did you spend your service pupil premium Funds used to provide free or subsidised educational visits for service pupils allocation last academic year?
+We have also given free Breakfast Club places to service pupils Funds identified for wellbeing support through MHWB lead, including resources.
+What was the impact of that spending on service pupil premium eligible Service children are able to access all extra curricular activities, ensuring increased social involvement and improved attitudes to learning. pupils?
 Impact on one family in particular who suffered during year, with clear teacher identification of improved well being and involvement (including in Leuven's Scale)